bennadel/git-cheat-sheet/README.md

 # Merge the feature branch in, creating a "merge commit".
 git merge --no-ff my-feature

 # On noes!
-I didn't mean to merge that in.
-Assuming that the "merge commit" is
+You didn't mean to merge that in.
+Assuming that the "merge commit"
-# now the `head` of `master`, we can revert back to the commit's fist parent,
+# is now the `head` of `master`, you can revert back to the commit's fist
-# the `master` branch: -m 1.
+# parent, the `master` branch: -m 1.
 git revert -m 1 head
 ```